 Sargodha Punjab, Pakistan Travel Guide

 Sargodha does not feature modern metro or tram systems.
-The main forms of public transit include local buses and mini-vans, complemented by auto-rickshaws that operate as shared taxis.
+The main forms of public transit include local buses and mini-vans, complemented by auto-rickshaws that operate as collective taxis.

 Local buses, run by private companies or local government, run on various city routes.
-They are often older, less comfortable, and can become quite crowded, especially during peak hours.
+They are usually older, less comfortable, and can become quite crowded, notably at busy times.
 They offer the cheapest mode of transport.

-Formal route maps are generally not available online.
+Formal route maps are generally not can be found on the internet.
 Locals rely on word-of-mouth and familiarity with common routes.

 Always agree on price before boarding.